Surrounded by green fields studded with almond trees, the photogenic town of Tavira is one of the most attractive places in the Eastern Algarve.

 Salt has been produced in the Tavira district for over two thousand years in the same time-honoured fashion.
 Seawater flows into large rectangular-shaped evaporation pans located in the town’s outskirts and impurities such as sand sink to the bottom, leaving clear seawater composed of about 3 per cent salt which then evaporates in the hot Algarve sun to leave the much sought-after salt deposits.

 Without doubt one of the most idyllic beach settings in the whole of southern Europe, the fine white sands of Ilha da Tavira stretch for eleven kilometres and are easily reached by ferry from the jetty situated 2 km south of the town centre.
-A campsite caters for visitors who want to stay a while.
+A campsite caters for visitors who want to recharge their batteries and stay a while.